Holistic compliance management system

 Different legal practices and cultural values in the countries where Deutsche Telekom is active represent a significant compliance challenge for us.
 The increasingly dynamic development of global markets, the emergence of new, digital business models, and intensified international competition also influence our compliance strategy.

 In line with the Group’s international orientation, we discuss strategic compliance issues with an internal international compliance advisory team twice a year.
-In 2020, compliance officers from the largest and/or strategically most significant international units shared with Group Compliance Management in online conferences due to the coronavirus pandemic.
-The annual International Compliance Days were likewise not held in-person in 2020 due to the coronavirus pandemic.
-Monthly international Compliance WebEx video conferences were held in their place.
+In 2021, in keeping with the coronavirus pandemic, compliance officers from the largest and/or strategically most significant international units met with Group Compliance Management in online conferences.
+Similarly, the company’s annual International Compliance Days were not held in person in 2021, due to the coronavirus pandemic.
+Monthly international Compliance videoconferences were held in their place.
 Strategic projects were presented and experiences from compliance activities at our international units exchanged.
 Topics included “Being Agile and Compliant,” “Digital Ethics” and “Corporate Strategy”.

-We also exchange ideas with national and international organizations and experts on compliance issues, among other things.
+With regard to compliance issues, we also confer with relevant national and international organizations and experts.
 In addition, we regularly promote the further development of compliance standards and management systems through specialist presentations, publications, and other contributions.

 Commitment to anti-corruption initiatives

-Deutsche Telekom regularly contributes to national and international organizations that focus primarily on compliance issues.
-As a member of associations and organizations such as the German Institute for Compliance (DICO e.V.), the Compliance & Integrity forum of ZfW (Center for Business Ethics ) and Bitkom, Germany’s digital association, we make use of opportunities to exchange ideas and experiences related to compliance.
+We participate regularly in the work of national and international organizations that focus primarily on compliance issues.
+As a member of associations and organizations such as the German Institute for Compliance (DICO e.V.), the Compliance & Integrity forum of ZfW (Center for Business Ethics) and BITKOM, Germany’s digital association, we make use of opportunities to exchange ideas and experiences related to compliance.

 For years now we have been using the United Nations International Anti-Corruption Day on December 9 as an opportunity to raise awareness in the Group about the issue of bribery and corruption.
-The communication measures were deliberately launched during the pre-Christmas period, when many questions arise about the ethical handling of gifts.
+In this connection, since 2015 Management Board members have been issuing an annual “Tone from the Top” that speaks out against corruption.
+In the year under review, Tim Höttges, Chief Executive Officer, and Claudia Nemat, Member of the Deutsche Telekom Board of Management and head of the Board department Technology and Innovation, held an open discussion on anticorruption activities.
+The Group made a point of carrying out such communication measures during the pre-Christmas period, when many questions arise about the ethical handling of gifts.

 Responsible use of artificial intelligence (AI)

-- True to the motto “share and enlighten”, we created an online training course on “Digital Ethics” for our employees and held "Artificial Intelligence Roadshows” with presentations on AI topics at the German and international levels.
+- True to the motto “share and enlighten,” we have created an online training course on “Digital Ethics” for our employees and held presentations on AI-related topics at the German and international levels.

-- Since AI does not stop at company boundaries, the existing Supplier Code of Conduct has been supplemented with corresponding requirements for handling AI.
+- In keeping with the fact that many companies are involved with AI, the existing Supplier Code of Conduct has been supplemented with corresponding requirements for handling AI.

-- Within our committee work, we share our experiences and insights with other companies – including as part of our work in the Federation of German Industries (BDI), Germany’s digital association, Bitkom, the German Association for Digital Economy (BVDW), the Center for Business Ethics (ZfW) and in the Ethisphere Institute.
+- As part of our work as a member of various bodies, we share our experiences and insights with other companies.
+This occurs, for example, in our work in the Federation of German Industries (BDI); the German Association for Information Technology, Telecommunications and New Media (Bitkom); the German Association for the Digital Economy (BVDW); and the Ethisphere Institute.

 Further development of the Compliance organization

 Due to the increasing challenges in our market environment and changes in the working world, we are constantly adjusting the range of duties covered by Compliance.
-We also keep Compliance employees up to date in terms of knowledge and skills.
-For example, 20 employees from Deutsche Telekom’s German and international Compliance departments had the opportunity to take part in a wide-ranging compliance training course (“Certified Compliance Manager”).
-Due to the coronavirus pandemic, it was held exclusively online for the first time this year.
+With means of needs-oriented and ad hoc training courses, we also keep Compliance employees up to date in terms of knowledge and skills.